nv-intl/nv-intl.github.io/wiki/measurements.md

 ## Resolution
 Unit: lp / mm

-Determined by the number of light points on the phosphorus screen across a line of one millimeter.
+Determined by the number of light points on the phosphor screen across a line of one millimeter.

 The effect is the same as with the resolution of a camera sensor or a smartphone - the higher the resolution the more details can be recognized.